 One of the most important and influential jazz musicians of all time, Miles Davis’ considered mid-register trumpet playing of the late 1940s and early ‘50s – with its emphasis on space – is perhaps the archetypal sound of Cool jazz.

-However, Davis is one of music’s great shapeshifting innovators, and to refer to him simply in this sub-genre doesn’t nearly do his legacy justice.
+However, Miles Davis is one of music’s great shapeshifting innovators and to refer to him simply in this sub-genre doesn’t nearly do his legacy justice.

 He played in landmark bebop groups led by Charlie Parker, before later pioneering modal jazz on Kind Of Blue, although this also arguably has a Cool aesthetic.